swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 }
 ```

-A separate proposal describes “lifetime dependency annotations” that can relax this requirement by tying the lifetime of the returned value to the lifetime of another binding.
-The other binding can be a parameter of a function returning a vaule of a nonescapable type, or con be `self` for a method or computed property returning a value of a nonescapable type.
+A future proposal will describe “lifetime dependency annotations” that can relax this requirement by tying the lifetime of the returned value to the lifetime of another binding.
-In particular, struct and enum initializers (which build a new value and return it to the caller) cannot be written without some mechanism similar to that outlined in our companion proposal.
+In particular, struct and enum initializers (which build a new value and return it to the caller) cannot be written without some such mechanism.

 #### Globals and static variables cannot be nonescapable